zhangchonglab/CRISPRi-functional-genomics-in-prokaryotes/CRISPR-analysis_1.0/README.md

 forward_suffixseq: several (4-10) downstream nucleotides flanking (in the Cas9 binding motif) the variable region (protospacer) of sgRNA used to specify and cut the variable region from the sequencing read.
 These nucleotides should be located in the range of the PCR product during sequencing library preparation.

-sample-label: the label for each sequencing library separated by comma.
-The order of the label should correspond to the order of the .fastq file names specified by the 'fastq' option.
+sample-label: the label for each NGS raw data file separated by comma.
+The order of the label should correspond to the order of the .fastq file names specified by the 'fastq' parameter.
 Hence, the total number of label should be the same as that of file names.
 See example configure file to understand this intuitively.
 Note that the labels specified here should be the same as the library name defined in the experiment design file (see above, Step 2, Part 5).

 sgrna-len: number of nucleotides of the variable region (protospacer, also the nucleotides between prefixseq and suffixseq) of the sgRNA.
 It is specified in the library design.
 Note that the length specified here should be consistent with that of the sgRNA-library file (see above). default: 20.